What Is The Average Electric Bill in San Diego?

-Knowing the average electric bill is generally a good reference point when you’re making financial projections for going solar.
+Knowing the average electric bill is generally a good reference point when you’re making financial projections for going solar, or if you’re trying to determine if you need a solar panel repair.
 An average San Diego household will spend around 500 kWh, which is a lot more than the SDG&E baseline allowance.
 The price of kWh varies, but a California average is a little over 19 cents.
-That means that an average San Diego household spends roughly $95 – $130 on electricity a month.
+That means that an average household spends roughly $95 – $130 on electricity a month.

 How can going solar help you reduce your average electric bill?

-Reduce your reliance on fossil fuels and utility electricity by starting your solar project now.
-Depending on the size of your installation and some home-related factors, you could bring your electricity bill down to zero (or minimum charge).
+Reduce your reliance on fossil fuels and utility electricity by starting your solar service in San Diego now.
+Depending on the size of your solar panel installation and some home-related factors, you could bring your electricity bill down to zero (or minimum charge).
 You could even push it back to negative.
 Let’s see how that works with some average example.

 A household with a $130 average electric SDG&E bill installs a $10,000-worth solar panels system.
 Looking at their former bills, their system pays off in around 6 years.
 After that, they continue enjoying clean energy that their panels produce and pay nothing to the grid.
 The warranty on solar panels lasts between 25 and 40 years, which means your system could pay off in a quarter of the warranty lifetime or even less.